ed-kung/CSUN-Econ-433/labs/lab04/README.md

 1. The first few lines of code are boilerplate. `rm(list=ls())` clears the workspace, which we should do at the start of every new task. `library(dplyr)` loads the required `dplyr` library.

-2. `source("dataload.R")` is the script we created to cobble together the four data files into one dataframe.
+2. `df <- read.csv("IPUMS_ACS_CA_2014_2019.csv")` loads the data we created into a dataframe named `df`.

 3. `df <- filter(df, EMPSTAT==1 & AGE>=25 & AGE<=65)` filters the data on employed individuals (`EMPSTAT==1`) and working-age individuals (`AGE>=25` and `AGE<=65`).

-4. `df$COLLEGE <- (df$EDUCD>=101 & df$EDUCD<999)` creates a new variable called `COLLEGE`.
-This variable is a **boolean** variable, meaning it can be either `TRUE` or `FALSE`.
-The truth value of `COLLEGE` is defined as being equal to the truth value of `(df$EDUCD>=101 & df$EDUCD<999)`.
-That is, `COLLEGE` is equal to `TRUE` if `EDUCD` is greater than or equal to 101 and strictly less than 999.
+4. `df$COLLEGE <- (df$EDUCD>=101 & df$EDUCD<999)` creates a new variable called `COLLEGE` which is `TRUE` if the value of `EDUCD` is between 101 and 999, and `FALSE` otherwise.
 The IPUMS codes for the `EDUCD` variable is shown [here](https://usa.ipums.org/usa-action/variables/EDUC#codes_section) (under "detailed codes").

     From these codes, we see that a value of 101 indicates that the individual has achieved a bachelor's degree, and that higher values indicate higher levels of education, until the value of 999 which indicates that the data is missing.
-So to interpret `COLLEGE` in words: it is an indicator for whether the individual has attained a bachelor's degree or higher.
+So `COLLEGE` is simply an indicator for whether the individual has attained a bachelor's degree or higher.

 5. The next command is a single command spread out over multiple lines: